Chicano Movement: Anti-war activism

 The LA Protest brought many chicanos together and got support from other areas like Denver, Colorado who brought one hundred members and affiliates.
-On August 29, 1970 this was the largest rebellious movement of color since Watts uprising of (1965).
+On August 29, 1970, this was the largest rebellious movement of minorities since Watts uprising of (1965).
 More than 150 people were arrested and four were killed some accidental.
 A report from the Los Angeles Times stated, Gustav Montag got in direct contact with the police when they began opening fire in an alley and Gustav's defense was to throw broken pieces of concrete at the officers.
 The article stated the police officers were aiming over his head in attempts to scare him off.
 Montag was pictured being carried away from the scene by several brothers and was later announced dead at the scene.
 Montag was a Sephardic Jew who supported the movement.